lugsantistebanji/WCS-IA/Projet/rapport.md

 ## Finances

-### QUESTION:
- **The turnover from orders of the last two months in the database by country.
+### **The turnover from orders of the last two months in the database by country.
 The last two months starting from the first day of the current month.**

-### QUERY
 ```sql

 -- COUNTRY - OFFICE